It pays to have a math degree from The University of Toledo. Four of the top 10 U.S. professions in 2019 were math-related.

 It’s up to you.
 Your choice won’t affect your career path.
 It will affect the kinds of courses you take at UToledo.
 You’ll take more science in the BS degree program; the BA degree requires more arts, humanities and social science classes.

 A wide range of concentrations.
 UToledo is a large, comprehensive, public university.
-We offer BS and BA degrees in math, as well as five concentrations.
+We offer BS and BA degrees in math with multiple concentrations to choose from.
 Get a great foundation for graduate school or for careers in the math field.

 Internships.
 UToledo math majors find internships in business, industry and government, both locally and around the country.

 Real-world learning.
-Students in UT’s Advanced Statistical Methods course can participate in UT’s Statistical Consulting Service.
+Students in UToledo’s Advanced Statistical Methods course can participate in our Statistical Consulting Service.
 Faculty and students work with campus clients.
 They translate research problems into statistical models, perform data analysis, write reports and communicate results to clients.

 Research opportunities.
 Mathematics majors can work on research with world-class faculty in UToledo’s math department.